-The Ark: The school has a pastoral support team and behaviour mentor who supports children primarily within their mainstream classes, but also with in our behaviour support base, The Ark.
-Children who access this room may have ADHD needs, social, emotional and mental health difficulties, ASD, and/or some behavioural difficulties.
+The Ark: The school has a pastoral support team and behaviour mentors who support children primarily within their mainstream classes, but also with in our behaviour support base, The Ark.
+Children who access this room may have ADHD tendencies, social and emotional differences, ASD as well as some behavioural difficulties.
 This space helps the adults to work with children to develop ways to cope with their behaviours, look at triggers to the behaviours and work through their behaviour to ensure positive outcomes.
 Children access this space for short periods before returning to their mainstream classes within a mutually agreed time frame.
 Children also use this space for interventions, social and emotional wellbeing activities and group work with the behaviour mentors.
-This space is also a safe space at unstructured times.

-Footsteps: Nestled within the main school building, Footsteps is our specialist provision, catering for primary aged children who have a diagnosis of Communication and Interaction difficulties, including ASD, and are not accessing mainstream education.
+Footsteps: Nestled within the main school building, Footsteps is our specialist provision, catering for primary aged children who have a diagnosis of ASC and are not accessing mainstream education.
 The children in Footsteps all have an Educational Health Care Plan for their specific needs and all are referred to us via the local authority.
 The ethos of Footsteps is to provide a caring and supportive learning environment that encourages positive behaviour and where everyone in the school community feels valued, safe and respected.
 We consider promoting and teaching positive behaviour as central to ensuring academic achievement, independence and community participation.